brson/wasm-opt-rs/notes.md

 Editing either `wasm-opt-cxx-sys` or `wasm-opt-sys` does not invalidate `wasm-opt-sys`, so during development we don't need to sit through repeated complete builds of Binaryen.

+One awkward result of the division between `wasm-opt-sys` and `wasm-opt-cxx-sys` is that they both need identical copies of the Binaryen source code, as `cxx` generates C++ code that accesses Binaryen headers.
+This complicates our deploy process slightly, but also implies that we must be very careful about managing the version numbers of these two crates such that compatible versions always carry identical Binaryen source.